ivastly/ats-calendar/README.md

 # TODO
 * delete vacation events from Calendar if they disappear from Securex
-* support custom observable periods (current hardcoded to 1 month)
+* support custom observable periods (currently hardcoded to 1 month)
+* if a vacation occupies more than 1 week, it is represented as multiple Calendar events - fix it
 * support more Calendars - Google Calendar, Zoho Calendar, etc.
 * support more ATS - BambooHR, Recruitee, Manatal, Oracle Taleo, etc.
 * tests